eglassman/cool-papers/defs.md

 - Mathematical methods for drawing "conclusions in the presence of uncertainty" [6]
 - A generalization of deterministic reasoning [6]

+#### Probabilistic inductive logic programming / probabilistic logic learning / statistical relational learning

+"addresses one of the central questions of artificial intelligence: the integration of probabilistic reasoning with first order logic representations and machine learning" [8]

 ## Concept Learning